MMZaini/mmzaini.github.io/README.md

 # Site
-My first site made completley from CSS and HTML
+My first site made completely from CSS and HTML

 List Of Things To Add: